Tailings and waste rock

 We take into consideration learnings from our peers to promote continual improvement and ensure the most suitable approach to performance and risk management.

-We currently manage four active TSFs, three decommissioned TSFs and one TSF in care and maintenance.
-All facilities are in remote areas and significant distances from local communities and infrastructure.
+We currently manage four active TSFs, three decommissioned TSFs and four TSF in care and maintenance.
+All facilities are situated in remote areas and significant distances from local communities and infrastructure.

 Wodgina